shiehn/signals-and-sorcery-server/README.md

 ![signals_and_sorcery_logo](https://storage.googleapis.com/docs-assets/sas_logo.png)
 # Signals & Sorcery

 `Signals & Sorcery` is an experimental RPG powered by Large Language Models (LLMs).
-It has a touch plus natural language hybrid UI.
+It has a touch / natural language hybrid UI.
 A user chooses an art style and describes a fantasy setting then a map and game assets will be generated accordingly.
 From there a player can navigate the map collecting, artifacts, weapons, clues and combating encounter along the way.

 Play the hosted version here: